-Unlike C, Ada does not offer escape sequences such as 'n'.
+Unlike C, Ada does not offer escape sequences such as '\n'.
 Instead, explicit values from the ASCII package must be concatenated (via the concatenation operator, &).
 Here for example, is how to initialize a line of text ending with a new line:

-'''

-with Ada.Text_I0; use Ada.Text_I0;

 procedure Main is

 My_String : String := "This is a line" & ASCII.LF;

 begin

 Put (My_String);

 end Main;

 '''